Divinity/Mental Health Counseling

 Integrate theology, faith and spirituality with counseling theory and clinical experience in the mental health field.

 In the divinity portion of the master’s program, you will receive advanced education in Biblical studies, spiritual formation and ministry.

 The counseling portion of the program combines professional, skill and applied components to prepare you broadly for effective work as a mental health counselor.

 The professional component includes a Capstone experience taken in the last semester, as well as the study of counseling theories, methods and career development.
 As a reality-based component of the counseling degree, you will receive practicum and internship experiences in the field.

 Your education will also include elective study in the areas of pastoral care of families, couples counseling, grief counseling and a seminar on contemporary issues.

-By completing the dual degree in divinity and mental health counseling, you will also meet the educational requirements of licensure as a professional counselor in North Carolina and in most other states.
+By completing the dual degree in divinity and clinical mental health counseling, you will also meet the educational requirements of licensure as a professional counselor in North Carolina and in most other states.
 Graduates are prepared to work in careers that include:

 Take the next step towards professional excellence.
 Once you've found the program that's right for you, learn about admission requirements and opportunities for financial aid.

 We're here to help.